shrimpza/unreal-package-lib/README.md

 maps, textures, sounds, and the gameplay code itself.

-Although the files all have different file extensions for organisation purposes only (for example, `.unr` or `.ut2` for maps, `.utx` for textures, `.u` for code), they all have the same structure and are capable of holding the same content.
+Although the files all have different file extensions for organisation purposes only (for example, `.unr`, `.ut3`, or `.ut2` for maps, `.utx` for textures, `.u` for code), they all have the same structure and are capable of holding the same content.

-This implementation supports at least Unreal Engine 1 and 2, and has been tested using content and assets from Unreal, Unreal Tournament, and Unreal Tournament 2004.
-Your mileage may vary with other games using these engines.
+This implementation supports at Unreal Engines 1, 2 and 3, has been tested using content and assets from Unreal, Unreal Tournament, Unreal Tournament 2004, and Unreal Tournament 3.
+Your mileage may vary with other games using these engines, especially Unreal Engine 3 variations.

 Also provided via the `Umod` class is the ability to read and extract the contents of `.umod` installers, commonly used to distribute larger Unreal and